cornell-zhang/heterocl/heterocl/samples/tutorial/backend_dev/tutorial.md

 ```

 Note that this is not the HLS C kernel (yet) but just a simple C-like pseudo code and cannot be compiled.
 In the next section,
-we describe how to make the generated code legel for HLS C.
+we describe how to make the generated HLS C code functional correctness.